sandervspl/react-preload-link/README.md

 ## Configuring lifecycle hooks

 You can create hooks for the various lifecycle methods of PreloadLink.
 These functions will only be called if a `load` prop is passed to the component.
 These functions will only be called once, even if you pass an array to `load`.
 It's recommended to only use `configure` once, like at the entry of your app.

+### Example
 You can hook up a global loader with these hooks very easily.
 Here is an example on how to use [NProgress](https://github.com/rstacruz/nprogress/) together with PreloadLink.

 ```js
 import { configure } from 'react-preload-link';